cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 Finally, run the `cfy bootstrap` command, pointing it to the manager blueprint file and the inputs YAML file, like so:

 {% highlight sh %}
-cfy bootstrap -p /path/to/manager/blueprint/file -i /path/to/inputs/yaml/file
+cfy bootstrap -p /path/to/manager/blueprint/file -i /path/to/inputs/yaml/file --install-plugins
 {%endhighlight%}

-Below are examples for bootstrapping on different providers.

-To bootstrap, type the following command in your shell:
+(Choose the command fitting your provider below)

 {% inittab %}
 {% tabcontent OpenStack%}